NordicPlayground/ble_app_uart_c_S120/README.md

 ble_app_uart_c
 ==============
+**This version of the project has been updated to use SDK v.9 and Softdevice S130**

-Client example with 128 bit UUID service&amp;characteristics for S120
+Client example with 128 bit UUID service&amp;characteristics for S130

 It's based on the ble_app_hrs_c.
-The HRS service was replaced by the NUS (UART) service.
+The HRS service was replaced by the NUS (Nordic Uart Service) service.
-This project can be used in conjunction with the UART serial port emulation example from SDK v8.0.0 (http://developer.nordicsemi.com/nRF51_SDK/nRF51_SDK_v8.x.x/doc/8.0.0/s110/html/a00072.html).
+This project can be used in conjunction with the UART serial port emulation example from SDK v9.0.0 (http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk51.v9.0.0/ble_sdk_app_nus_eval.html?cp=4_1_0_4_4_17).

 Functionality:
 - Scan for and connect to a peripheral that advertise with the 128bit UUID NUS service
 - Do service discovery and notify the application if the NUS UUID service found
-- Enable RX CCCD for notification
+- Enable RX CCCD for notification (Subscribe to notifications on from the peripheral)
 - Forward data received from the peer device TX Characteristic to UART
 - Forward data received on UART to the peer device RX Characteristic